PJarbas/games/readme.md

 ## Tic-Tac-Toe - `tictactoe.py`
 Oldie but goodie 3 by 3 noughts against crosses.
-Peppered up with a simple but never-losing AI.
-Good luck trying to beat it!
+Peppered up with a simple AI.
+Good luck trying to beat it ;) You can choose between [DFS](https://en.wikipedia.org/wiki/Depth-first_search) and [MCTS](https://en.wikipedia.org/wiki/Monte_Carlo_tree_search) opponents.

 __How to play__: Get three ◯s or ☓s in a row!